Bolsonaro rallies supporters in Brazil amid Supreme Court coup plot trial

 Facing serious legal jeopardy with potentially years of incarceration over an alleged coup plot being tried by the nation’s Supreme Court, former Brazilian President Jair Bolsonaro has attended a protest by his supporters.

-Around 2,000 people attended the rally on Sunday in Sao Paolo.
+Several thousand people attended the rally on Sunday in Sao Paolo.
+During the protest, Bolsonaro told the crowds that those who “accuse” him may have “trump cards up their sleeves”.

 Recommended Storieslist of 3 items